 How to know if your marketing works?

 The purpose of marketing is to attract new people into your world, who will then buy your products or services.
-The only valid metrics to how effective a marketing practice is, are the number of leads and sales you get.
+The only valid metrics to how effective a marketing practice is are the number of leads and sales you get.

 Leads are the people who express interest in buying from you by sending an inquiry, signing up to your email list or calling you on the phone, and leave you their contact information so you can send them relevant offers tailored to their needs.
 Your social media followers are not leads.
 Your website visitors are not leads.
 People who follow your blog are not leads.
 People who favorite your items on Etsy are not your leads.
-Maybe you can convert some of these people into leads, but the majority of them is not there to buy from you, and never will.
+Maybe you can convert some of these people into leads, but the majority of them are not there to buy from you, and never will.
 If your goal is to earn money doing what you love, growing a huge following that will never, ever buy or recommend your stuff is a waste of time.

 Sales are straightforward – when money exchanges hands, you’ve made a sale.
 Sales are typically measured in currency, so the number of people who’ve bought doesn’t matter, the dollar (or euro) amount does.
 Service providers typically don’t need many clients, since they can only work with a limited number of people at a time.
 One client that spends a lot of money with you, and then continues to come back for more services, is more valuable for your business than having many one-off purchases.